 I used some galvanized wire to secure where the mesh end pieces met, forming a cylinder shape.
 The wire is fed through holes on both edges of the cylinder and twisted together.
 One twist on each end and one in the middle was enough.
 The metal mesh holds itself in place inside the glass without anything for support.

 The addition of the metal mesh gives it a more industrial / steampunk look, don’t you think?
-We’ll be putting this on Etsy since we recently opened a store.
-We hope someone enjoys the look just as much as we do!
+We sold this in our Etsy store and hope the buyer enjoys the look just as much as we do!